Component-Oriented-PHP/tutorials/basic/10-markdown.md

 See how clean our parser service is now?

 But but but... yes, we did not solve the issue completely.
 Now you may not see it in its entirety, but the thing is that we almost always need a few extensions for the Parser to work: the CommonMarkCoreExtension and the FrontMatterExtension (for our use-case).
 So what do we do?
 Well, we go for a middle-ground.
-We import the CommonMarkCoreExtension and the FrontMatterExtension in the MarkdownParser service class, and keep the other not-to-important extensions to the config file.
+We import the CommonMarkCoreExtension and the FrontMatterExtension in the LeagueMarkdownParser service class, and keep the other not-to-important extensions to the config file.
 (Yeah, yeah... it's annoying to not teach you everything in one go, but I want you to develop problem thinking skills!)

 Let's make the final round of changes to solve our issue #1 (configuration):